The best Shopify stores for inspiration: lessons for success

 Like with Shopify, not all these solutions are going to be suitable for all businesses – so you’ll need to assess the options carefully and make the right choice for you.
 We’ve integrated each of the website providers we’ve mentioned here on the Avasam platform, so whichever on you decide is right for your business, you’ll be able to get your products easily onto your store.

 Can I use Shopify with Avasam?

 Absolutely!
 Like Shopify’s aim of making selling online simpler, when we started designing the platform we did so with the aim of making it easier for sellers to source and sell their products, but across multiple platforms rather than being tied to selling in just one place.
 We’ve integrated Shopify as a sales channel so that you can get the convenience of setting up a Shopify website with the benefits of Avasam, rather than having to rely on AliExpress – and not only that, you can sell across other sales channels too.
-If you want to get your products in front of customers on eBay and Amazon, it’s easy to do so with Avasam, and getting your products selling around the world is easy on other marketplaces such as Trade Me (for customers in New Zealand) and Ozon (for customers in Russia).
+If you want to get your products in front of customers on eBay and Amazon, it’s easy to do so with Avasam.
+You can integrate your Shopify store in your Avasam account, or you can add the app through the Shopify App Store.
 We’ve integrated with plenty of other marketplaces, so take a look at the options we’ve provided here.